kimc0de/multi-llm-pacgbi/README.md

 5. If the pipeline runs through all stages successfully, you can find the merge request with the LLM-generated code in **Code > Merge requests**.

 > **_CAUTION:_** The generated merge request must be reviewed by developers before merging into the main codebase to prevent unexpected or unintended changes.

+## Case Study
+To test out the PACGBI quickly, use the resource from our case study.